szymonsadowski3/SpringLongPolling/readme.md

 }
 ```

-3. After receiving "long-polling" request, to controller's queque there should be appended new DeferredJSON obejct, which represents future result of this certain request.
+3. After receiving "long-polling" request there should be created DeferredJSON object, which will represent future result of this request.
+In the next step - this DeferredJSON object should be appended to tasks queue (by `supervisor.add(result);`)
 ```
 @RequestMapping(value = "/newNotification", method = RequestMethod.GET)
 public @ResponseBody